 This publication does not purport to include all the necessary provisions of a contract.
-Users of this publication are responsible for its correct application.
+Users are responsible for its correct application.

-Compliance with a British Standard does not of itself confer immunity from legal obligations.
+Compliance with a British Standard cannot confer immunity from legal obligations.

-This British Standard, having been prepared under the direction of the Electrotechnical Sector Policy and Strategy Committee, was published under the authority of the Standards Policy and Strategy Committee on 15 March 2001
+This British Standard was published under the authority of the Standards Policy and Strategy Committee on 31 January 2007